rmezulis/dating-site/README.md

 php artisan migrate
 ```
 If you wish to generate users you can use `php artisan db:seed` to generate 100 users by default.

+After all of that is done you can run the server using `php artisan serve` and `php artisan queue:listen`